SnickerdoodleLabs/Web3-Glossary/COMMON.md

 Cypto wallets currently take two main form-factors: browser extensions and mobile apps.

+## Non-Fungible Token (NFT)

+A non-fungible token (NFT) is a unique digital asset that exists on the blockchain.
+It can be owned and interacted with via the functionality provided by a crypto wallet.
+Simply put, an NFT consists of three parts: a contract address (the storage location on the blockchain), a token ID (a unique reference number within that storage location), and metadata (like a URL).
+Currently, the most common code standard for implementing NFTs is given by the [EIP721](https://eips.ethereum.org/EIPS/eip-721) standard definition.
+Other consensus protocols that are not based on the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/) (EVM) have developed their own NFT standard definitions.

+## Decentralized Autonomous Organization (DAO)

+A [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) is the entity and mechanism by which upgrades to the Hypernet Protocol are proposed and exectued on the blockchain.
+The Hypernet Protocol DAO is implemented in [Solidity](https://docs.soliditylang.org/) and currently deployed on the Rinkeby Ethereum testnet.
+More information about how governance is implemented in the Hyperent Protocol can be found [here](/packages/contracts/contracts/governance/README.md).

 ## Layer 1

 This is an alternative name for a base-layer consensus network.
 Networks like Bitcoin, Ethereum, and Avalanche are examples of *layer 1* protocols.